 After you survive your first year of training BJJ, you can look to add training sessions.
 2 to 3 days per week is now the new sweet spot.
 You can add the third training session after a certain period of mastering the basic movements of the sport.
 Don’t delay it too much or you might regret it.
 Most people are ready to go to 3 x week somewhere around the 6-month mark.
 This can directly aid in making much faster advancements in your learning curve.

 OF course, there are those that cannot make it to BJJ more than two times a week.
 When life gets in the way, you can pull it off without a third session.
 It also going to be fairly difficult though and progress is going to take longer.
-However, everyone’s improvements should be optimal to their own lifestyle and abilities.
+However, everyone’s improvements should be optimal for their own lifestyle and abilities.

 To begin with, there’s a very solid strategy of adding the extra training day.
 When new grapplers need to gauge potential benefits from an additional day of training, they should do it slowly.
 Try adding in the 3rd day per week every now and then.
-This can take up to 6 months and can really help you asses your results.
+This can take up to 6 months and can really help you assess your results.
 If the gains from an extra day are marginal, and life hits you hard, step back.
 Maybe now isn’t the best time.
 If you feel greater improvements, though, feel free to start adding in a 3rd day more regularly.

 Finally, when you have at least a blue belt, you can really go for it!
 Training BJJ up to 3 to 5 days per week now is now optimal.
 This is the frequency where most students typically find their sweet spot for training days.
 Furthermore, once you know the best for you, you’ll mostly stick to it forever.
 This doesn’t mean jumping straight to 5-6 days per week.
 The same holds true as before, burnout and overtraining are always a concern.
 Use the strategy as before, and gradually add in training days.

 Once you go past the 3 days per week mark, remember that recovery starts to be a major part of the puzzle.
 A grappler must stress the system during training for improvement.
-Stress results in the body adopting, which in turn brings progress.
+Stress results in the body adapting, which in turn brings progress.
 However, you must also focus on recovery between sessions.
 The more you train, the more your body is going to need recovery.
 Individual factors like age come into play here.
 Never push your body past the bring because recovering from overtraining is a long and tedious process.
 Once you overexert you’re going to stall your progress.
 Avoid this by sticking to as many days of training BJJ as you can successfully recover from.

 Of course, if you aim to become the next huge name in grappling competition, you’re going to need a bit more dedication.
 Competition preparation may have you even twice in a day.
 This, however, should be organized with extreme caution.
 The best approach here is one of the training camps.
 Before a competition train hard and specific for 8-12 weeks.
 You can even train every day, but remember that this is not sustainable.
 Once your competitive period is over, return to your sweet spot to keep progressing.